drvinceknight/pfm/docs/_labsheets/03-files-recursion-algorithms.md

     an item to search for in that list.
 It should return the position of the item.

-11. Repeated calls of a recursive function can actually be quite slow (we have to recalculate the values each time). **Recursion is a tool that helps write nice code, often when we do not know an alternative formula**.
+11. (Optional) Repeated calls of a recursive function can actually be quite slow (we have to recalculate the values each time). **Recursion is a tool that helps write nice code, often when we do not know an alternative formula**.
     There are ways to deal with this inefficiency: